Our research is editorially independent but we

-If you want more of the most amazing views in the Bay Area, it’s hard to beat Berkeley’s Grizzly Peak in Tilden Regional Park.
+If you want amazing views of the Bay Area, it’s hard to beat Berkeley’s Grizzly Peak in Tilden Regional Park.
 Spend the day in the park exploring the botanic garden, visiting the farm and environmental educational center, swimming in the lake or taking a ride on the steam train.
-Then, after dark you can head to Grizzly Peak and be mesmerized by the dazzling city lights that seem to stretch forever.
+Then, after dark, you can head to Grizzly Peak and be mesmerized by the dazzling city lights that seem to stretch forever.
 If you’re a fine food enthusiast, you may want to plan ahead by making a reservation to dine at Chez Panisse in downtown Berkeley too, renowned as one of the best restaurants in the entire nation.

 The Golden Gate Bridge, once referred to as the “bridge that couldn’t be built,” is San Francisco’s most iconic landmark, and one of the seven wonders of the modern world.
 Opened in 1937, visiting it is a must.
 If you want to get a picture-postcard shot of the bridge, head to Battery Spencer on the Marin County side.
 This former military installation once protected the bridge and the bay from invaders during World War II.
 Drive through the historic, crumbling buildings to land’s end and you can capture a spectacular photo with the bridge and the entire city as the backdrop.
 But don’t just view the bridge from afar, walk or bike the 1.7-mile span that stretches from San Francisco to the Marine headlands.
 The bridge’s sidewalks are open during the day to pedestrians as well as bicyclists.